cedricziel/symfony-messenger-pubsub-bundle/README.md

 This bundle wires `cedricziel/messenger-pubsub` in a Symfony application.

-It also enables Pub/Sub message working for Push subscriptions.
+It enables working Pub/Sub messages through the CLI and via push to an HTTP endpoint.

 ## Installation